A cemetery can demonstrate or provide signifance in the following:

 Bundaberg Regional Cemeteries Burial List

-If you would like to search the burial list to obtain some brief information including burial location, please enter a surname.
+If you would like to search the burial list to obtain some brief information including burial location, please click on the link below and enter a surname to search.

 Did you know?

 You can also search and view the original cemetery registers on the Bundaberg Regional LIbraries website.
 Please note Council does not verify the acurracy of these records.

 Bundaberg Cemetery History